Leveraging intermediate resonances to probe CP violation at colliders: Introduction

 Typically when searching for evidence for BSM at high-energy experiments, one proceeds in either of the following two ways: performing direct searches for on-shell resonances, or by integrating-out heavy new physics and constraining higher-dimensional effective operators.
 These two search methods are complementary and may be employed together as tools to constrain BSM effects.
 Above we have discussed interference in the EFT, when the dynamics of the BSM contact-interaction cannot be resolved.
 However, for $\mathcal{A}_\text{CP}^{2\to 3} $ the variation in virtualities of intermediate states mean that the full kinematic spectrum of final-state momenta can be utilized to test a hypothesis of BSM physics.
 In particular, it may be sensitive to a kinematic region where an intermediate BSM state is not heavy enough to be integrated out, but not light enough to be produced on-shell -- an intermediate region of energies, overlooked in collider searches for EFT effects or new resonances.

 There is a long history of studying interference between CP-phases in SM and BSM contributions to collider signatures.
 For example, in searches for $H \to c\bar{c}$ via exclusive Higgs decays~\cite{PhysRevD.37.1801, PhysRevLett.90.252001}, in high-energy diboson searches exploiting the interference between the SM and BSM contributions from $d=6$ EFT~\cite{Farina:2016rws,Bishara:2020pfx}, searches for top-quark flavour-changing neutral currents~\cite{Cremer:2023gne}, and utilization of the $J/\Psi$ resonance to search for BSM~\cite{Becirevic:2020ssj}.
 The asymmetry $\mathcal{A}_\text{CP}^{1\to 3}$ has been studied as a phenomenological probe of exotic Higgs decays~\cite{Chen:2014ona} and color octet scalars~\cite{He:2011ws}.
-Complementary to this previous work in the literature, here we propose this scattering asymmetry $\mathcal{A}_\text{CP}^{2\to 3}$ as a probe of SM-BSM interference in collider events.
+Study of CPV in tree-level scattering with heavy fermion propagators was performed in Refs.~\cite{Pilaftsis:1989zt,Pilaftsis:1997dr}.
+Complementary to this previous work in the literature, here we propose this asymmetry $\mathcal{A}_\text{CP}^{2\to 3}$ as a probe of SM-BSM interference in collider scattering events.

 This manuscript is organized as follows.
 In Sec.~\ref{sec:int}, we present the significance of the interference between SM and BSM contributions in the era of the HL-LHC.
 Specifically, we focus on the $pp \to d_i \ell \nu_\ell$ process, discussing it in terms of two SM extensions: an EFT and the inclusion of an isospin-singlet scalar leptoquark (LQ), $S_1$.
 We also highlight the importance of the W and leptoquark mass poles in each scenario.
 In Sec.~\ref{sec:cpv_bsm}, we explore CP-violation in the $b \to c\tau\nu$ process, defining the weak and strong CP phases within the leptoquark model.
 Sec.~\ref{sec:analysis} contains an analysis for $pp$ colliders and presents our results.
 Finally, we conclude in Sec.~\ref{sec:clonclusion}.